 Serving the Quebec health and social services network

-We help institutions, organizations, decision-makers and human resources in health care, research and social services work differently (data management, data use, change management, working in partnerships) with a common objective: a Learning Health System in Quebec with a quadruple aim.
+We help institutions, organizations, decision-makers and staff working in health care, research and social services to manage data, transform data into knowledge, manage change and work as partners toward a common goal: achieving a Learning Health System in Québec, along with the quintuple aim.

 What is a Learning Health System (LHS)?

-It’s integrating partnership and data science into health care and social services practices.
+It’s working in partnership and using science to improve management, care and services

 - From practices to data

 - From knowledge to clinical and organizational practices

 For a health system to continuously improve, it must repeat the learning cycle.

 We offer synchronous and asynchronous training, access to communities of practice, coaching, networking and mentoring opportunities in POR and LHS.Training